Best Transcription App for UX Researchers in 2026

 • No AI chat with citation feature

-• Best for: researchers who primarily need live transcription during sessions
+• Best for: researchers who mostly need live transcription during sessions

 Verdict

-VidNotes offers the best combination of affordability and AI-powered analysis for UX researchers.
-The AI chat with citations is a genuine workflow accelerator for synthesis.
-Dovetail is the right choice for larger research teams that need a shared repository with collaborative features.
-Otter works well for live transcription but lacks the post-interview analysis capabilities that research demands.
+VidNotes gives you the best mix of affordability and AI-powered analysis for UX researchers.
+The AI chat with citations is a real workflow accelerator for synthesis.
+Dovetail is the right choice for larger teams that need a shared repository with collaborative features.
+Otter works well for live transcription but doesn't go deep on the post-interview analysis research demands.

 UX Research Workflow with VidNotes

-Phase 2 — Transcription: Import all recordings into VidNotes.
-Receive timestamped transcripts with AI summaries for each session.
+Phase 2, Transcription: Import all recordings into VidNotes.
+You get timestamped transcripts with AI summaries for each session.

-Phase 3 — Initial Analysis: Review AI summaries to identify emerging themes.
+Phase 3, Initial Analysis: Review AI summaries to spot emerging themes.
 Use AI chat to query specific topics across interviews.

 Research Tips with VidNotes

-• Transcribe same-day — import recordings immediately after each session while context is fresh
+• Transcribe same-day, import recordings right after each session while context is fresh

-• Name files systematically — use participant IDs and session numbers for easy reference
+• Name files systematically with participant IDs and session numbers for easy reference

-• Use AI chat for coding — query specific topics to rapidly pull relevant passages across all sessions
+• Use AI chat for coding by querying specific topics to rapidly pull relevant passages across all sessions

-• Export for affinity mapping — export transcripts and key passages into your preferred synthesis tool
+• Export for affinity mapping so you can move transcripts and key passages into your preferred synthesis tool

-• Leverage flashcards — for evaluative research on learning products, use the flashcard feature to understand how content translates to study materials
+• Try the flashcards for evaluative research on learning products, where you can see how content translates into study materials

 FAQ